kp2377/Applied_Cryptography_Project1/crypt_analysis.md

 ## Analysis for Ciphertext for testcase1

+* First word is always word.
+Hence remove the possibilities of 'space'.
 * Run multiple times.
 Around 100.
 * Identify the words which has only 1 value in list.
 Use those as markers.
 * Identify ciphertext which has common plaintext.